Obituaries for the week of August 30, 2017

 Mrs. Maddox is survived by her son, Tim Maddox of Atmore; one brother, Isaac Davis of Perdido, Ala.; one sister, Louise (Terry) Troutman of Atmore; three grandchildren, Amanda Raines, Caitlin Maddox and Troy Maddox; three great-grandchildren, Hildi, Arden and Ripley and numerous nieces, nephews other relatives and many friends.

-Funeral services will be held Saturday, August 26, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Larry Patterson officiating.
-Burial will follow at Oak Hill Cemetery.
+Funeral services were held Saturday, August 26, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Larry Patterson officiating.
+Burial followed at Oak Hill Cemetery.